-Tristan has spoken and published widely on these matters, and has been quoted in national publications, including the Wall Street Journal and ABA Journal.
-In 2013, the Association of Corporate Counsel recognized Tristan as a “Value Champion” for her “innovative, collaborative and savings-driven approach” to defending retailers and wholesalers in the nationwide “hot fuel” litigation.
+Tristan has spoken and published widely on these matters and has been quoted in national publications, including the Wall Street Journal and ABA Journal.
+In 2013, the Association of Corporate Counsel recognized Tristan as a “Value Champion” for her “innovative, collaborative and savings-driven approach” in nationwide litigation.
 This defense work also garnered praise from The National Law Journal, which named her one of the nation’s top 50 Energy & Environmental Trailblazers in 2015, and Missouri Lawyers Media, which honored her as a 2013 Legal Champion.
+She was also recognized as a BTI Client Service All-Star after clients singled her out for her excellent service during an independent interview process.

-Led a legal team representing 12 retailer and wholesaler defendants under an innovative joint litigation strategy where she tried and won unanimous defense verdicts in the first bellwether consumer fraud class action, and she made new case law with a resulting 10th Circuit decision, which established the “First Amendment Associational Privilege” against disclosure of petitioning strategies.
+Leads a legal team representing 12 retailer and wholesaler defendants under an innovative joint litigation strategy.
+Tristan was first-chair trial counsel and won unanimous defense verdicts in the first bellwether consumer fraud class action, and also made new case law with a resulting 10th Circuit decision, which established the “First Amendment Associational Privilege” against disclosure of petitioning strategies.

-Served as lead counsel along with Laurence H. Tribe in Petrella v.
-Brownback, (USDC KS 10-cv-2661 JWL/KGG; 10th Cir.
-11-3098), which involved a constitutional challenge to the Kansas school finance system and the state cap on local spending for public education.
+Served as lead counsel along with Laurence H. Tribe in a constitutional challenge to the Kansas school finance system and the state cap on local spending for public education.

 Publications and Presentations